BillSchofield/WorkingEffectivelyWithLegacyCode/README.md

 ### Techniques for Breaking Dependencies
 #### Extract parameter
- * Not in the book
+ * Not in the book.
+You'll love this one.

 #### Spawn Method
  * Introduce a method and TDD that